 - Coverage from 5 days to 2 years, Renewable up to 24 months if one month or more are purchased

 As with all travel health insurance plans, one tailored to the Canadian Snowbird should cover all individual needs based on their current health as well in case of an emergency or injury.
-You should also ensure that any activities that you plan on participating in is covered by your standard travel health plan, and if they are not that they are covered through extreme sports insurance coverage – and remember these activities may not always be as “extreme” as you think!
+You should also ensure that any activities that you plan on participating in are covered by your standard travel health plan, and if they are not that they are covered through extreme sports insurance coverage – and remember these activities may not always be as “extreme” as you think!
 Activities such as hiking, hot air balloon rides, and water skiing are often considered extreme sports.